Swathi971/Lab-Notes/AWS/IAM/README.md

 * Click See a list of compatible applications- Virtual authenticator apps (Do not click it)- it is just an information:
 <img src="img_4.png" alt="Home" width="500"/>
 <img src="img_3.png" alt="Home" width="500"/>

 * Set up device-> Authenticator app- download the google app authenticator app in mobile- Open the app-> Click show QR code in laptop- scan the QR code using app- there is a 6-digit code after scanning in app- Enter the code in MFA Code 1 (Laptop)-> After 30 seconds you will see another code- enter it in MFA Code 2- Add MFA:
 <img src="img_6.png" alt="Home" width="500"/>
 Now sign-out from your account- Sign in to the root user- Enter email address- MFA Code- submit-> There is no problem if password or email address is leaked because MFA code is needed to sign in:
 <img src="img_5.png" alt="Home" width="500"/>
 ---

 ##### Creating IAM user account and granting administrative permissions to the user and login to the IAM user for day-to-day activities:
-You should be in root user- IAM- users- create user-> user name- (test- user- M)- provide user access to aws console- Custom password-> disable the users must create a new password- >Attach policy directly-> Permissions policies- AdministratorAccess- >next- >create user.
+You should be in root user- IAM- users- create user-> username- (testuser)- provide user access to aws console- Custom password-> disable the users must create a new password- >Attach policy directly-> Permissions policies- AdministratorAccess- >next- >create user.
 <img src="img_7.png" alt="Home" width="500"/>
 <img src="img_8.png" alt="Home" width="500"/>
 <img src="img_9.png" alt="Home" width="500"/>